 DJs know how to read a room.
 They know when to up the tempo of the dance music, when to slow it down, and when to engage with the audience.
 Hiring a DJ gives you peace of mind to relax all night long.

 DJs have access to thousands of songs.
 You can sit with them in a meeting before your wedding and help narrow down a set list.
 While a band may have a limit on the number of songs that they will learn for you in a wedding night, a DJ is going to be able to access it within seconds.
-If you like some obscure music, talk to your DJ – he probably will have no problem mixing in your taste with a traditional wedding blend of music.
+If you like some out of the box music, talk to your DJ – he probably will have no problem mixing in your taste with a traditional wedding blend of music.

 3. You’ll Get a Great Variety of Wedding Party Music

 A DJ can play the widest variety of songs imaginable.
-While some wedding bands have an extremely wide range of songs, most might be limited in the songs they already cover.
+While some wedding bands have an extremely wide range of songs, some can be limited in the songs they already cover.
 With a good wedding band, you will be provided with a song list of tunes they already know and you will be able to create your own playlist based on that, while with a DJ their selection of songs is limitless!

 Wedding DJs know what to play, and they will play everything from wedding classics like Sweet Caroline, to your favorite songs no matter the genre, to the right blend of slow and fast dancing songs.
 Wedding DJs can control the tempo of the dance floor and react accordingly.
 High quality wedding bands will also read the crowd and adjust their set list on the fly the same way a DJ does, but many wedding bands will be restricted by the set list they put together ahead of time.